Frankie116/DOCKER-profile-app-mongodb/README.md

 - Mongo-express - standard container pulled from dockerhub
 - Custom - custom container built ontop of a node base which provides a simple user profile application.

-The docker image created is used by lab051b-build-teffarform-fargate project which spins up 2 fargate clusters hosting redundant loadbalanced versions of this app.
+The docker image created is used by TF-fargate-cd-files project which spins up 2 fargate clusters hosting redundant loadbalanced versions of this app.